AdobeDocs/experience-manager-cloud-service.en/help/assets/metadata-best-practices.md

 * **Objectives:** Clearly describe the objectives and expected results of the metadata.
 Identify what you aim to achieve by adding the metadata.

 * **Purpose:** Define why you are capturing metadata.
-Specify the value it adds to your processes, systems, or organization.
+Specify the value that it adds to your processes, systems, or organization.

 * **Accessibility plan:** Create a plan to make the metadata easily accessible and discoverable.
-Explain who will use it, and the tools or methods to use.
+Explain who is going to use it, and the tools or methods to use.

 * **Metadata properties:** Identify and define each metadata property carefully.
-Ensure each property has a clear reason for being included, connecting to the objectives and purpose.
+Ensure that each property has a clear reason for being included, connecting to the objectives and purpose.

-Thoughtfully plan the strategy to ensure consistent results throughout the repository.
+To ensure consistent results throughout the repository, thoughtfully plan the strategy.
 Learn more about [metadata schemas](metadata-schemas.md).

 ### Create a metadata governance plan